-- 1. Students MUST ride their bus no exceptions. - 2 Observe same conduct as in the classroom - 3.
+- 1. Students MUST ride their bus no exceptions. - 2.
+Observe same conduct as in the classroom. - 3.
 Cooperate with the driver. - 4.
 Do not be destructive or disruptive - 5.
-Keep head, hands, and feet inside the bus. - Be courteous, use no profanity. - 7.
-Keep the bus clean. - 8.
-Stay in your seat at all times, facing forward and in your assigned seat - if you have one. - 9.
-Do not throw objects. - 10.
+Keep head, hands, and feet inside the bus. - 6.
+Be courteous, use no profanity.

+- 7. Keep the bus clean. - 8.
+Stay in your seat at all times, facing forward and in your assigned seat if you have one. - 9.
+Newaygo High School students must remain on their assigned busses during the transportation route.
+They may only exit if they are transferring to another assigned bus or when they reach their final destination.
+Students are not permitted to enter another school building or loiter on NMS or NES school grounds. - 10.
+Do not throw objects. - 11.
 Students must be on time for the bus both in the mornings, on the way to school and in the afternoon when leaving the school.
-The bus cannot wait for those who are tardy either in the morning or the afternoon. - 11.
-While waiting for the bus students must stand off the roadway and engage in NO HORSEPLAY. - 12.
-Whenever it is necessary to cross in front of the bus, students must stay at least ten feet from the front of the bus and watch for traffic! - 13.
-When boarding the bus students must take a seat in an orderly manner. - 14.
-No yelling while on the bus. - 15.
+The bus cannot wait for those who are tardy either in the morning or the afternoon. - 12.
+While waiting for the bus students must stand off the roadway and engage in NO HORSEPLAY. - 13.
+Whenever it is necessary to cross in front of the bus, students must stay at least ten feet from the front of the bus and watch for traffic! - 14.
+When boarding the bus students must take a seat in an orderly manner. - 15.
+No yelling while on the bus. - 16.
 NO EATING, DRINKING, OR USING TOBACCO PRODUCTS, THEFT, OR FIGHTING will be allowed on any school bus.
-All regular school rules apply on the bus. - 16.
-Any student found to be intentionally damaging or destroying any bus seat or any other part of a school bus will have their bus riding privilege immediately suspended and/or restitution will be required. - 17.
+All regular school rules apply on the bus. - 17.
+Any student found to be intentionally damaging or destroying any bus seat or any other part of a school bus will have their bus riding privilege immediately suspended and/or restitution will be required. - 18.
 The same appropriate clothing must be worn on the bus as is expected of students in the classroom.